mrdoob/three.js/threejs/lessons/threejs-game.md

 gameObject.addComponent(component);
 ```

-Is it better that this is shorter and more automated or is it worse
+Is it better that the first way is shorter and more automated or is it worse
 because it looks out of the ordinary?
 I don't know.

 `GameObject.getComponent` looks up components by type.
 That has